SLIT vs. SCIT in Allergy Immunotherapy

 Sublingual immunotherapy (SLIT) procedure involves placing an allergen under the tongue.
 Immunotherapy treats the condition itself, unlike other medications or antihistamines, which treat the symptoms.
 It is the niftiest and safest type of preventing illnesses and immune-modifying treatment presently available.
 It is also known as allergy drops.

-SLIT specifically engages oral Langherns cells; long-term uses increase the patient’s allergic disease improvement, symptom relief, and boost the immune system.
+SLIT specifically engages oral Langherns cells; long-term uses to increase the patient’s allergic disease improvement, symptom relief, and boost the immune system.
 It does not cause any time inconveniences or interruptions as the doses are easily administered at home.
 It has minimal side effect risk contour.

 Which Treatment is Most Effective?

-SCIT is most appropriate for patients with poly-allergic conditions and seasonal aggravations of multiple allergens.
+1. Mono and Poly-Allergic Patients: SCIT is most appropriate for patients with poly-allergic conditions and seasonal aggravations of multiple allergens.
 SLIT treatments are recommended for individuals with mono-allergic conditions visible during ragweed/ grass seasons.

-SCIT’s incurring side effects include reactions to the injections on-site, which is rarely systemic.
+1. Safety: SCIT’s incurring side effects include reactions to the injections on-site, which is rarely systemic.
 SLIT has minimal to no reactions on the mouth.

 Currently, SLIT is used to treat nasal infections and congestions, while SCIT is used to treat hypersensitivity, Hymenoptera, asthma, and atopic dermatitis.